yechengxi/DBG2OLC/README.md

 (4) PacBio reads (in fasta format)

-You can check the N50 of (1) to see if you are satisfied, otherwise keep tuning and don¡¯t proceed.
+You can check the N50 of (1) to see if you are satisfied, otherwise keep tuning and donÂ¡Â¯t proceed.

 # this is to concatenate the contigs and the raw reads for consensus